Seeking up to 24% Dividend Yield? Analysts Suggest 2 Dividend Stocks to Buy

 We’ll stay on the seas for our next high-yield dividend stock.
 Star Bulk Carriers is an international shipping company that specializes in the transportation of dry bulk commodities across the world’s oceans.
 With a fleet of 127 vessels, including Capesize, Ultramax and Supramax vessels, amongst others, the Greece-based company ships major bulks such as iron ore, minerals and grain.
 Additionally, Star Bulk transports minor bulks like steel products, bauxite and fertilizers.

 The first half of 2023 amounted to a difficult time in the dry bulk market and the company’s earnings suffered in Q2 on account of lower dry bulk rates.
 Adj.
 EPS fell from $2 in the same period a year ago to $0.47 while missing Street expectations by $0.04.
-Revenue also fell substantially, by 42.8% YoY to $238.69 million although that figure came in almost 5% above the consensus estimate.
+Revenue also fell substantially, by 42.8% year-over-year to $238.69 million although that figure came in almost 5% above the consensus estimate.

 Despite the earnings drop, the company boosted its quarterly dividend from the prior $0.35 to $0.40 per share.
 This offers a generous yield of 9.2%.